kmahyyg/YNU2GCalendar/README.md

 Using At-A-Glance(R) Feature of Google Pixel Launcher will help you improve your productivity.
 The default event notification is Pop-up Notification at 30 minutes before it happened.

+Captcha auto recognition is still an **experimental feature**.
+It relies on Google's [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) and also relies on xv or ImageMagick.

 # License

 Licensed under AGPL V3.0